WordPress/gutenberg/packages/blocks/README.md

 _Returns_

--   `Array`: List of blocks hooked to the anchor block.
+-   `Object`: Lists of hooked block names for each relative position.

 ### getPhrasingContentSchema